Need some reassurance spiel? Then look no further, we have put together reassurance statement examples for your advisors to use in your call centre.

 What Are Reassurance Statements?

-Reassurance is the act of removing someone’s fear or doubt.
-It’s important, as it helps customers feel confident that their questions and issues will be resolved as efficiently as possible.
+They are important as they help customers feel confident that their questions and issues will be resolved as efficiently as possible.

 Get reassurance right and customer satisfaction rates will likely rise, while escalation requests will tumble.

 “In a contact centre, customers don’t see you and that adds to their uncertainty of whether or not their concerns will be taken care of,” says Rea Alducente, Founder of Rea Ninja.